Microsoft DOS ctty command

-Ctty is an MS-DOS utility that allows you to change the standard computer input/output device.
+Ctty is an MS-DOS utility that lets you change the standard computer input/output device.

 Availability

-The ctty command is an internal command and is available in the following Microsoft operating systems.
+Ctty is an internal command and is available for the following Microsoft operating systems.

 Ctty syntax